-Some vehicles have a Keyless Access system that lets you lock and unlock the doors without removing the RKE transmitter from your pocket, purse, briefcase, etc. The RKE transmitter should be within 1 m (3 ft) of the door being opened.
-If the vehicle has this feature, there will be buttons on the outside front door handles.
+The Keyless Access system allows for the doors and trunk to be locked and unlocked without pressing the RKE transmitter button.
+The RKE transmitter must be within 1 m (3 ft) of the door being opened.
+If the vehicle has this feature, there will be a button on the outside door handles.